lukebrichey/cs178-flaskTodoApp/README.md

 ## Usage

-1. Start the Flask development server:
+1. Start the virtual environment:
     ```bash
+    . venv/bin/activate
+    ```

+2. Start the Flask development server:

+    ```bash
     flask run
     ```

-2. Open your web browser and go to `http://localhost:5000`.
+3. Open your web browser and go to `http://localhost:5000`.

-3. You will see the todo app interface.
+4. You will see the todo app interface.
 You can add, complete, and delete tasks.